pepri/subtitles-editor/README.md

 # Subtitles Editor

-This editor allows you to make edits to SubRip Text (SRT) files with subtitles - shift the timestamps, do a linear correction, or translate them to another language.
+This editor allows you to make edits to files with subtitles - shift the timestamps, do a linear correction, or translate them to another language.

+## Supported File Formats

+- SubRip Text (`.srt`)
+- WebVTT (`.vtt`)
+- SubViewer (`.sbv`, `.sub`)

 ## Features

-- Colorizer for SubRip Text (SRT) files.
+- Colorizer for subtitle files.
 - Shift all timestamps by a specific time value.
 - Renumber frame sequence with specified start index.
 - Reorder frames based on their sequence number.